gpittis/Pattern-Recognition-and-Machine-Learning/README.md

 # Pattern Recognition & Machine Learning - Assignment 2024-25

 ## Description
-This assignment is part of the **Pattern Recognition & Machine Learning** course and consists of four main sections, each focusing on different classification and data analysis techniques.
+This assignment is part of the **Pattern Recognition & Machine Learning** course and consists of four main sections, each focusing on different classification techniques.

 ## Part A: Maximum Likelihood Classifier
 This part involves the development of a **Maximum Likelihood (ML) classifier** to recognize stress in users of a video game, based on data derived from button pressure patterns.
 The goal is to evaluate the reliability of the variable $x$.
 This evaluation is based on data from 12 users, 7 of whom did not feel stressed and 5 felt stressed.